vmware-tanzu-labs/cf-mgmt/README.md

 5. Make sure you .gitingore the vars.yml file that is generated `echo vars.yml >> .gitignore`

-6. Ensure that cf-mgmt.sh is executable `chmod +x ci/tasks/cf-mgmt.sh`

-7. Commit and push your changes to your git repository
+6. Commit and push your changes to your git repository

-8. fly your pipeline after you have filled in vars.yml
+7. fly your pipeline after you have filled in vars.yml

 ## Maintainer